you-zhou/notes/dev.md

 digits = [0, 1, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 digit_set = set(digits) # remove extra 1

-# The other way to create a set while e
+# The other way to create a set while removing duplicates.
 digit_set = {0, 1, 1, 2, 3, 4, 5, 6, 7, 8, 9}

+# Both above would create the set and remove the duplicated 1.

+# To ch
 ```